jamesscottbrown/cv/cv.md

 I am currently a Software Engineer in the Big Data Institute at the University of Oxford.
-I am also temporarily working part-time as a Research Associate at the University of Edinburgh.
+I am also working part-time as a Research Associate at the University of Edinburgh on a short-term contract.

 ## Employment